 This is a recipe for Beginners.
 A Step by step instructions on how to make the perfect uttapam or dosa batter.
 Dosa/Uttapam is a traditional South Indian crepe/pancake made from fermented rice and lentils batter.
 It is nutritious and delicious.
 A quick breakfast on busy days.

-If only I had a nickel for every time someone asked a South Indian (like me/my mom/my MIL) for that perfect dosa/idli/uttapam recipe, we all would be millionaires by now.
-In my opinion, dishes that come from a certain culture are perfected by those who are part of that particular culture.
+If only we got a nickel for every time someone asked me, my mom, my MIL or aunt for that perfect dosa/idli recipe, we all would be millionaires by now.
 Dosa in that way is indigenous to South India and we South Indians take a lot of pride in that.
 We also claim to have the best recipe w.r.t ingredients and proportion when it comes to preparing the idli/dosa batter.
 Almost all the time the recipe is handed down in the family and we all stick to it.
 Its like basics of cooking for us.

 The recipe that I have has been followed for generations.
 My mom, her mom and so on and so forth.
 The recipe has not changed a bit, however over time, atleast I have experimented with the ingredients here and there.
 While they all have been successful, nothing beats the original recipe.
 Dosa is made from a fermented batter and is similar to a crepe in appearance.
 Its main ingredients are rice and black gram.
 Why is dosa considered nutritious?
 Dosa is high in carbohydrates and contains no added sugars or saturated fats.
 As its key ingredients are rice and urad dal, it is also a good source of protein.
 The process of fermentation increases the vitamin B and vitamin C content.
 Its served hot along with sambar, stuffing of potatoes and chutney.
 It can be consumed with idli mulagapudi as well which is my most preferred combo.